overwolf/overwolf.github.io/docs/api/overwolf-games-events.md

 #### Version added: 0.78

-> Fired when an error occured in the Game Event system.
+> Fired when an error occurred in the Game Event system.

 ## onInfoUpdates2